TrinidadMartiG/TrinidadMartiG/README.md

 ---

 <h4 align="left">
   I'm a Developer from Chile.
 I am a lifelong learner and natural explorer.
-Working daily with JavaScript, SQL, React, Python, Flask.I am certified by Google as an Associate Cloud Engineer going for Cloud Dev.
+Working daily with JavaScript, SQL, React, Python, Flask.I am certified by Google as a Professional Cloud Developer & Associate Cloud Engineer.
 I am always seeking new opportunities for personal and professional growth and development.
 I am versatile, proactive, open to change, able to work under pressure, and in constant evolution.
 </h4>

 ----